abednegoadjocacher/first-django-project/Django-project-2/README.md

 My next option is to create UI/UX design of the Web App.
 I will get my wireframe done and come back to continue.

 I will also change the sqlite3 database to MySql database of my choice.

+I have learned about DJango secret keys.
+I have install python-dotenv.
+Load it inside the manage.py file by importing dotenv.
+Assign my secret key to secret variable inside the settings.py file by the help of os.environ.get("the name of my secret key inside my .env file")